JakobStaudt/laserQrCode/README.md

 This string contains the G-Code to disable the Lase. use \n for new line.
 ### laserDot
 This string contains the G-Code to burn a dot with the Laser.
+### travelSpeed
+The Speed used for travelling while the Laser is disabled in your machine's speed unit.
+### cutSpeed
+The Speed used for cutting while the Laser is enabled in your machine's speed unit.